infinyon/fluvio/DEVELOPER.md

 make minikube_image
 ```

-You can install develop version of fluvio using same installation command:
+You can install develop a version of fluvio using same installation command:
 ```
 flvd cluster install --develop
 ```